EylonLevy/Reizner-git-learning-repo/README.md

 The hard way exercises:

 !!!!NOTE!!!!

-Use only the git bash terminal and not the web ui, you will have to use a couple of commands, so look how to do it using "bash" !!!!NOTE!!!!
+Use only the git bash terminal and not the web ui (except creating a user and config him), you will have to use a couple of commands, so look how to do it using "bash"

+!!!!NOTE!!!!

 Download "git bash"